ershov-ilya/teleport/doc/lang_ru/README.md

 Alternatively, you can install Teleport using the source and [Composer](http://getcomposer.org/).
 Learn more about using [git clone](doc/install/git-clone.md) or a [release archive](doc/install/releases.md).

-_IMPORTANT: If you want to use the Teleport HTTP Server you cannot use the Phar distribution.
+_ВАЖНО: If you want to use the Teleport HTTP Server you cannot use the Phar distribution.
 You MUST use one of the other installation methods._

 ### Teleport in your PATH